 ATPL theory subjects

-You’ll study 13 subjects, in two modules, with regulatory EASA exams at the end of each module.
-We use Padpilot ATPL theory ebooks and class sizes never exceed 16.
+You’ll study 13 subjects, in three modules, with regulatory EASA exams at the end of each module.
+We use Padpilot ATPL theory so your content is easy to access.
 Read more about our Ground School course and syllabus.

 A typical day